Vovvka/chg_generation/date_converter/Fill Scheduled tasks/readme.md

      - Or install it using **Pip manager** pressing on plus icon and using the name 'pytz'

 2. **Set Up Your Files:**
    - Prepare your Excel workbooks.
-Ensure the file paths are correctly referenced in your "links_file_path = 'C:/linkspath.txt'" file, with the input & output file path on the first line.
+Ensure the file paths are correctly referenced in your "links_file_path = 'C:/linkspath.txt'" file, with the input & output file path on the first and third lines.
-   - In this current version we specify the paths to excel file under variable **links_file_path = 'C:/linkspath.txt'** inside txt file and then read it and use line 0 as the file where we choose the range of rows and the same file will be updated, remember to close the sheet before running the script!!!
+   - In this current version we specify the paths to excel file under variable **links_file_path = 'C:/linkspath.txt'** inside txt file and then read it and use line 1 as the file where we choose the range of rows and line 3 with Scheduled tasks file, remember to close the second sheet before running the script!!!

 3. **Set Up Your current CMS Schedule sheet name:**
    - Input the correct name of this month sheet name like: